2023, year of hope, transformation, Mbah tells Enugu citizens

 Mbah, in his new year message on January 1, 2023, contained in a press statement personally signed by him yesterday, enjoined the people of the state to keep hope alive with his candidacy and the PDP as the year would be a special one in the annals of the state, if and when elected as the next governor.

-The governorship hopeful, who said despite the economic crisis that bedeviled the nation in 2022, Enugu State recorded improvement in infrastructure, citizens and workers’ welfare, healthcare and human capital development, adding that this was made possible by the Governor Ifeanyi Ugwuanyi-led administration.
+The governorship hopeful, said despite the economic crisis that bedevilled the nation in 2022, Enugu State recorded an improvement in infrastructure, citizens and workers’ welfare, healthcare and human capital development, adding that this was made possible by the Governor Ifeanyi Ugwuanyi-led administration.

 While assuring the state that he was well prepared for the task ahead, with his well thought-out, robust and excellent manifesto, Mbah stated that the state under his leadership in 2023, would witness exponential growth, unprecedented socio-economic transformation and Industrialisation, driven by technology and innovation.

-He reiterated his unswerving commitment to support the citizens in areas of businesses and Investment by creating a friendly, transparent and enabling environment for ease of doing business, provide for the basic welfare of the people, improve human capital empowerment through support for the youths, special training, and skills acquisition for them.
+He reiterated his unswerving commitment to support the citizens in areas of business and Investment by creating a friendly, transparent and enabling environment for ease of doing business, providing for the basic welfare of the people, improving human capital empowerment through support for the youths, special training, and skills acquisition for them.